senelsmash/documentation/sims-aidl-interface.md

 # Documentation of SIMS AIDL interfaces v(1.0.2) #
 Package name: _com.cootf.sims_

-This documentation is about the interface for communication of CPE and SIMS application.
+This documentation is about the interface for communication with SIMS application.

 ## 1. Interfaces ##